mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/Databases/index.md

 ### My MySQL Server will not start?

 The most common problem with MySQL Server not starting is another mysql service running on the same port.
-To check this
+I may also be a mysql process started by MAMP PRO previously did not shut down properly when you quit MAMP PRO.
+To check this do the following.

 1. Quit MAMP PRO.
 2. Open the Activity Monitor located in your /Applications/Utilities folder.